What is Divesting?

 Once a business unit has been flagged for possible divesting, a buyer needs to be identified for the deal to proceed.
 The identification process is crucial because extracting value from the divestiture requires receiving a price that must at least equal the opportunity cost of not selling the business unit.

 Learn more about this process in CFI’s Financial Modeling & Valuation Analyst certification program.

 Beyond the divestiture, the company may look to strategy and costs as the two key areas to address moving forward.
-With a company losing a business unit while gaining a large cash inflow, it will need to decide where and how to budget the money.
-Some companies may choose to grow its existing business units, while others may choose to pursue a new line of business altogether.
+With a company losing a business unit while gaining a large cash inflow, it will need to decide where and how to use the money.
+Some companies may choose to grow their existing business units, while others may choose to pursue a new line of business altogether.
 The money may also be used to retire debt.

 A decision to divest a business unit can arise from its underperformance in terms of meeting its required rate of return as shown by its Capital Asset Pricing Model.
-It means that holding on to the business unit will be detrimental to shareholders, as this is essentially holding on to a negative NPV project.
+This means that holding on to the business unit will be detrimental to shareholders, as this is essentially holding on to a negative NPV project.

 A point to consider is that different business units within a company may report a required rate of return that is higher or lower than the rate of return of the firm as a whole.
 This is because of the fact that different lines of business experience different levels of systemic risk, or beta.

 Divesting enables a company to reallocate resources into their core areas of expertise that ideally generate higher returns on time and effort.
 One of the issues with diversification within a company is that managerial dis-economies occur.
 This means that taking on non-core business activities stretches the scope of managers into areas where they may not have the requisite experience, expertise, or time to invest to make the non-core enterprise successful and adequately profitable.